Man City complete £42m Phillips transfer as Leeds midfielder joins Premier League champions | Goal.com

 What is Phillips' Man City salary and contract length?

-Phillips is expected to sign a six-year contract at City, which would tie him to the Premier League champions until the summer of 2028.
+Phillips has signed a six-year contract at City, which will tie him to the Premier League champions until the summer of 2028.

 Reports have suggested he will earn a salary of around £150,000-per-week at Etihad Stadium, which if confirmed would be a significant step up on his current wage packet at Leeds.